 To share, I’m very familiar with the story and characters of Ramayana.
 This, thanks to teenage me religiously watching the 1987 Ramayan Hindi series on SBC Channel 8.

 What’s doubly exotic about this “unusual attraction” is this.
-Though they occupy prominent space in the library, and are each clearly labelled, there’s absolutely no other reference within the library about them.
-No formal introduction or the likes of too.
+Though they occupy prominent space in the library and are each clearly labelled, there’s absolutely no other reference within the library about them.
+No formal introduction or and so on.

 Were they “leftover” from a previous Thai puppet performance at the Esplanade?
 But a staff told me they have always been there.